damonallison/notes/edu/coursera/README.md

 #### U.of Michigan: Master Of Applied Data Science

+* 12 month curriculum
+* $32-42k

+34 small courses, each about 4 weeks.

 #### U. of Illinois: Master of Computer Science in Data Science

+Can start with open courses and transfer them to degree courses.

+* $21k, 1-3 years, 8 courses

+* Don't like the focus on cloud computing.

+* ML
+  * "Tool oriented and problem-directed" approaches to ML w/ vision, NLP, geopositioning, voice & music.
+* Data mining
+* Data visualization
+* Cloud computing

 #### U.of Colorado Boulder: Master of Science in Data Science

+New in 2021.
+No application.
+You must enroll / pass 3 1 credit "pathway" courses.

+30 short courses, about 2 years to complete.

 ### edX